DeeJayTC/net-dynamic-api/README.md

   public int Value { get; set; }
 }
 ```
 The API Generator takes any class you like and generates a fully working CRUD API with Odata filter+select enabled.
-Eventually it will evolve into a full Database to API Microservice with no boilerplate code needed.
+In future the service will evolve into a full instant "Database to API" Microservice with no boilerplate code needed.

 Heres another sample: